 Judas the Galilean was the author of the fourth branch of Jewish philosophy.
 These men agree in all other things with the Pharisaic notions; but they have an inviolable attachment to liberty, and say that God is to be their only Ruler and Lord.
 They also do not value dying any kinds of death, nor indeed do they heed the deaths of their relations and friends, nor can any such fear make them call any man lord.note[Flavius Josephus, Jewish Antiquities 18.23.]

-Comment: This "fourth branch of Jewish philosophy" is often called Zealotism; the other three sects were the Sadducees, Essenes and Pharisees.
-Flavius Josephus hated the Zealots, because he held them responsible for the fall of Jerusalem and the destruction of the Temple in 70 CE; consequently, their leader Judas is not treated kindly.
+Comment: This "fourth branch of Jewish philosophy" is often (and incorrectly) called Zealotism.
+The correct name would be Sicarians.
+The other three sects were the Sadducees, Essenes and Pharisees.
+Flavius Josephus hated the Sicarians/Zealots, because he held them responsible for the fall of Jerusalem and the destruction of the Temple in 70 CE; consequently, their leader Judas is not treated kindly.
 He continues his story as follows:

 All sorts of misfortunes sprang from these men, and the nation was infected with this doctrine to an incredible degree.
 One violent war came upon us after another, and we lost our friends, which used to alleviate our pains.
 There were also very great robberies and murder of our principal men.
 This was done in pretense indeed for the public welfare, but in reality for the hopes of gain to themselves; whence arose seditions, and from them murders of men, which sometimes fell on those of their own people (by the madness of these men towards one another, while their desire was that none of the adverse party might be left), and sometimes on their enemies.
 Famine also came upon us, and reduced us to the last degree of despair, as did also the taking and demolishing of cities; nay, the sedition at last increased so high, that the very temple of God was burnt down by their enemies' fire.
 Such were the consequences of this, that the customs of our fathers were altered, and such a change was made, as added a mighty weight toward bringing all to destruction.note[Flavius Josephus, Jewish Antiquities 18.7-9.]